Back to Blog

 Florida Keys (Monroe County)$0.75 - $1.25+Highest

 Within each region, coastal proximity matters enormously.
-A building directly on the coast (seacoast zone) typically pays 35-75% more than an identical inland building in the same county.
-Citizens' rate filings show distinct territory-level pricing that reflects this coastal gradient.
+A building directly on the coast (seacoast zone) typically pays 35% to 75% more than an identical inland building in the same county.

 2. Total Insured Value (Building Size)